hm-lang/core/proposals/README.md

 the next line is considered part of the original statement and not a block.
 For example:

 ```
-# ERROR, NOT WHAT YOU WANT:
+# WARNING, PROBABLY NOT WHAT YOU WANT:
 Q ?:= if Condition
         What + IndentTwice
 # actually looks to the compiler like: